waterswv/atm-react/README.md

 <img src="https://media.giphy.com/media/26xBMuHu0ZFngH7Ta/giphy.gif">

-4. When the `Deposit` button is clicked, you should add the amount entered in the text field to the balance
+4. When the `Deposit` button is clicked, you should add the amount entered in the text field to the balance.
     <details>
-    <summary>Hint:</summary>
+    <summary>Click for code walkthrough:</summary>
     a.
 Add a click handler in your input tags in our JSX return block:

     ```html